jupyterhub/jupyterhub/docs/source/reference/server-api.md

 **Required scope: `read:servers`**

 The progress API is an example of an [EventStream][] API.
-Therefore, messages are _streamed_ and delivered in the form:
+Messages are _streamed_ and delivered in the form:

 ```
 data: {"progress": 10, "message": "...", ...}